node-red/node-red.github.io/docs/getting-started/docker.md

 COPY settings.js /data/settings.js
 COPY flows_cred.json /data/flows_cred.json
 COPY flows.json /data/flows.json

-# You should add extra nodes via your package.json file but you can also add them here:
-#WORKDIR /usr/src/node-red
-#RUN npm install node-red-node-smooth
 ```

 **Note**: the `package.json` file must contain a start option within the script section.
 For example the default container is like this: